gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk3/README.md

 ## Current status

 :question: No build as been tried as I do not own a MK3.
-All parts, documentation and tests are finished.
+However, all parts, documentation and tests are finished.
 Waiting feedback from first builders (big thank you for the help!).

 ## Images